 Parker is a medium-sized town located in the state of Colorado.
 With a population of 57,706 people and 16 constituent neighborhoods, Parker is the 19th largest community in Colorado.
 Parker has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Parker, where the median household income is $110,934.00.

 Parker home prices are not only among the most expensive in Colorado, but Parker real estate also consistently ranks among the most expensive in America.

-Parker is a decidedly white-collar town, with fully 89.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Parker is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Parker who work in management occupations (16.94%), office and administrative support (13.96%), and sales jobs (12.08%).
+Parker is a decidedly white-collar town, with fully 89.78% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Parker is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Parker who work in management occupations (15.87%), sales jobs (12.13%), and office and administrative support (11.99%).

 Also of interest is that Parker has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Parker telecommute to their jobs.
-Overall, about 7.41% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Parker is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.